Skip To Main Content

 Program Overview

-The San Diego County Office of Education (SDCOE) Quality Counts California Home Visitor Support Program is a program that supports home visitors who visit the home to assist families and other primary caregivers in bonding, learning about community resources, and encouraging healthy child development, and positive parenting.
-Through this program, SDCOE will help home visitors deepen their knowledge of early care and development, how to best educate families about the characteristics of early learning and care environments, and what to know when selecting an early learning setting for their child.
+The San Diego County Office of Education (SDCOE) Home Visitor Support Program is a program that supports Home Visitors in assisting families and other primary caregivers in bonding, learning about community resources, encouraging healthy child development, and positive parenting.
+SDCOE will support Home Visitors to deepen their knowledge base in early care and development and support families in understanding the characteristics of early learning and care environments and what to know when selecting a setting for their child.

-Supports are provided to home visitors in the form of technical assistance, resources, professional development opportunities, a Community of Practice series, and a financial incentive.
+Support is provided to Home Visitors in the form of technical assistance, resources, professional development opportunities, and financial incentives.

 SDCOE Support Includes:

-• First 5 Kits for New Parents are provided for distribution
+• Provide First 5 Kits for New Parents

-• Agency participates in SDCOE's Quality Counts California Home Visitor Support Program
+• Agency contracts with SDCOE Home Visitor Support Program

 Required Tasks to Receive a Stipend